MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 For more information about configuring Settings Catalog profiles in Intune, see [Create a policy using settings catalog](../configuration/settings-catalog.md).

 ### The Company Portal app will enforce Password Complexity setting on Android Enterprise 12+ personally owned devices with a work profile<!-- 16211313  -->
 On Android Enterprise 12+ personally owned devices with a work profile, you can create a compliance policy and/or device configuration profile that sets the password complexity.
 Starting with the 2211 release, this setting is available in the Endpoint Manager admin center:

 - **Devices** > **Configuration profiles** > **Create profile** > **Android Enterprise** for platform > Personally owned with a work profile
 - **Devices** > **Compliance policies** > **Create policy** > **Android Enterprise** for platform > Personally owned with a work profile

-In the 2212 release, the Company Portal app will enforce the **Password complexity** setting.
+The Company Portal app will enforce the **Password complexity** setting in its December release.

 For more information on this setting and the other settings you can configure on personally owned devices with a work profile, go to: